-Sexuality is the way in which people experience and express the instincts and feelings that make up physical attraction for others.
+Sexuality is the way in which people experience and express the instincts and feelings that make up sexual attraction for others.
 It is a normal part of human experience and is determined by several different factors, including genetic makeup, childhood upbringing, influences of those around us, and societal attitudes.
-As such, the types of sexual behavior that are considered normal vary greatly within and among different cultures.
-In fact, defining “normal” sexuality may be impossible.
+Accepted norms of sexual behavior and attitudes vary greatly within and among different cultures.

 Surgery is the term traditionally used to describe procedures (called surgical procedures) that involve manually cutting or stitching tissue to treat diseases, injuries, or deformities.
 However, advances in surgical techniques have made the definition more complicated.
 Sometimes lasers, radiation, or other techniques (other than scalpels) are used to cut tissue, and wounds may be closed without stitches.